LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 # WebSocket API Machine Readable News Example with Python
-- Last update: Jan 2021
+- Last update: May 2021
 - Environment: Windows and Linux OS
 - Compiler: Python
 - Prerequisite: Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution servers version 3.2.1 and above, MRN service

 ## Overview

-This example shows how developers may use the [Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/en/api-catalog/elektron/refinitiv-websocket-api) aka Websocket API application to subscribe Machine Readable News (MRN) from Refinitiv Real-Time Distribution System (Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution Server).
+This example shows how developers may use the [Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api) aka Websocket API application to subscribe Machine Readable News (MRN) from Refinitiv Real-Time Distribution System (Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution Server).
 The example just connects to Refinitiv Real-Time via a WebSocket connection, then subscribes and displays MRN News data in a console or classic Jupyter Notebook.
 The project is implemented with Python language for both console and Jupyter Notebook applications, but the main concept for consuming and assembling MRN News messages are the same for all technologies.

 For example of MRN from Refinitiv Real-Time Optimized (formerly known as ERT in Cloud), please switch to [ERT-in-Cloud](https://github.com/Refinitiv-API-Samples/Example.WebSocketAPI.Python.MRN/tree/ERT-in-Cloud) branch.